Migraine

 Where Did FL-41 Originate From?

 FL-41 has a long and complex history.
-The technology has been in development since the 1980s and began at the University of Cambridge.
-Researchers were seeking a solution for individuals who were bothered by fluorescent lights.
+The technology has been in development since the 1980s, originating at the University of Cambridge.
+Researchers were seeking a solution for individuals who were affected by fluorescent lights.
 This was the original FL-41 tint, but it was quite different from what we have today.
 Dr. Peter Good, a neurophysiologist at Birmingham and Midland Eye Centre, read Wilkins’ research and saw an opportunity for additional applications of the FL-41 tint.
-This set off a chain of events that led to the precision tint for photophobia and migraine glasses that we have today.
+This set off a chain of events that led to its use for light sensitivity and photophobia applications today.

-In early 1990 Dr. Kathleen Digre of the University of Utah began recommending the FL-41 tint to some of her patients.
-In 1998, Axon’s own Dr. Bradley Katz, also of the University of Utah, was impressed with his colleague’s, Dr. Digre, success in using the tint to treat light sensitive patients.
-He began offering the tint to his own patients who suffered with migraine and some showed significant improvement.
-Fast forward to today and Dr. Katz has been instrumental in updating the lens design, increasing its effectiveness.
-The FL-41 tint has undergone several improvements and the numbers speak for themselves.
-It works for many who have migraine or are light sensitive.
+In early 1990, Dr. Kathleen Digre of the University of Utah began recommending FL-41 tint to some of her patients.
+In 1998, Axon’s own Dr. Bradley Katz, also of the University of Utah, was impressed with his colleague’s, Dr. Digre, success in using the tint for light-sensitive patients.
+He began offering the tint to his own patients who had migraine, and some showed improvement in managing light.
+Fast forward to today, and Dr. Katz has been instrumental in influencing the design of a new, evolutionary lens design: the Avulux Migraine & Light Sensitivity lens.

 The journey of migraine glasses FL-41 map.

-As you saw in the first few graphs, the level of variation of generic FL-41 tint is wide.
-Axon Optics powered by Avulux® Migraine and Light Sensitivity Lenses are shown to be effective in helping people with migraine and light sensitivity, and are consistent compared to the major variation in generic lenses.
-Here are some of the differences you’ll see when you take a closer look:
+As shown in the first few graphs, the level of variation of generic FL-41 tint is wide.
+Axon Optics powered by Avulux® Migraine and Light Sensitivity Lenses are shown to help people with migraine and light sensitivity and provide consistent results compared to the variations seen in generic lenses.
+Here are some of the differences you’ll see with Avulux technology:

-• You can see hundreds of user experiences for insight into these lenses.
-If you really want to dig in, here is a long, but relevant history on the use of tinted lenses for migraine and light sensitivity.
+• You can see user experiences for insights into these lenses.
+For more on the use of tinted lenses for migraine and light sensitivity, explore the details on our research page.

-Axon Spectrashield FL-41 lenses let more good light in that generic FL-41 lenses.
+Axon Spectrashield FL-41 lenses let more good light in than generic FL-41 lenses.

 How Should I Choose A Therapeutic Lens?

 Look at the research and consider the source.
 Axon Optics was founded by researchers at the University of Utah.
 One of the founders, Dr. Bradley Katz, is a neuro-ophthalmologist who has worked with thousands of patients.
-He has been recommending and perfecting therapeutic eyeglasses for patients with light sensitivity for over 15 years.
+He has been recommending therapeutic eyeglasses for people living with light sensitivity for over 15 years.

-Avulux lenses have been used by thousands of people and have been shown to absorb up to 97& of harmful light, while allowing the soothing green light through.
-These lenses are proprietary, and have been fine-tuned by our experts in migraine and light sensitivity over many years.
+Avulux lenses have been used by thousands of people and absorb up to 97% of harmful blue, amber, and red light, while allowing the soothing green light through.
+These lenses are proprietary and have been fine-tuned by our experts in migraine and light sensitivity over many years.

 Try Axon FL-41 spectrashield lenses.